DETAILED ACTION

 Krueger teaches remaining claim elements of resetting the counter for the one or more processing resources based at least on detecting an end to the time slot and a beginning of a subsequent tile slot in the plurality of sequential time slots ([0184] usage against a limit can be determined, counter, count usage of a resource limited by said limit, counter resets every predetermined period of time).

-permitting at least one transaction of the one or more transactions to be transmitted over the one or more buses based at least on the at least one transaction corresponding to an upstream write operation ([0034] transaction requests, plurality of target outstanding transaction, types of transaction requests, control, interface, issue the transaction requests, time averaged number of outstanding transaction requests, type of transaction request, target outstanding transaction value for the type, different type identifiers, control issuing of the transaction request, target outstanding request, type identified by the type identifier [0035] transaction request, write transaction requests, manage, write transaction request, separately, separate target outstanding transaction value [0036] issue control, arbiter, select, pending read/write transaction, issue to the bus system).
+permitting at least one transaction to be transmitted over the one or more buses based at least on the at least one transaction corresponding to an upstream write operation ([0019] bus, processing cycles, accumulator, issue control, control the transaction interface, issue, an additional request; when said current number of outstanding transaction request is fewer than N; or current number of outstanding transaction request is N and accumulation value is decremented beyond a predetermined threshold value / equal to predetermined threshold value [0034] transaction requests, plurality of target outstanding transaction, types of transaction requests, control, interface, issue the transaction requests, time averaged number of outstanding transaction requests, type of transaction request, target outstanding transaction value for the type, different type identifiers, control issuing of the transaction request, target outstanding request, type identified by the type identifier [0035] transaction request, write transaction requests, manage, write transaction request, separately, separate target outstanding transaction value [0036] issue control, arbiter, select, pending read/write transaction, issue to the bus system).

-As per claim 6, Mace teaches receiving the decoded packet data generated from one or more packets representing the transaction ([0138] response to a transaction request, data required); and
+As per claim 6, Mace teaches receiving the data generated from the transaction ([0138] response to a transaction request, data required); and

-analyzing the decoded packet data to determine the transaction type (([0034] transaction request, types).
+determine the corresponding transaction type (([0034] transaction request, types).

 Kruger teaches remaining claim elements of receiving the decoded packet data generated from one or more packets representing the transaction ([0037] fetch instruction, decoding the fetched instructions, queuing instructions );